oktavilla/hopp-docs/docs/information-design-templates/content-item.md

 The Information Design Templates are pre optimised for great visibility in search engines through speed and industry standard use of meta data and micro formats.

+## Sponsorship

+When a content item has a relationship to one or several [brands](../data-models/brand.md) that is called a sponsorship.
+All sponsors will be shown on the content item and link to the corresponding [brand page](brand.md).

 ## Recirculation

 TBD